SirArkimedes/discorddrunkbot/README.md

 ### Process
 1. Run `npm install`.
 2. Create a bot with Discord  [here](https://discordapp.com/developers/applications/me).
-3. Invited the newly created bot with this link, replacing CLIENT with your bot's client ID: https://discordapp.com/oauth2/authorize?client_id=CLIENT&scope=bot
+3. Invite the newly created bot to a server with this link, replacing CLIENT with your bot's client ID: https://discordapp.com/oauth2/authorize?client_id=CLIENT&scope=bot
 3. Copy the bot's token.
 4. Create a `auth.json` file in the root folder with the following format:
   ` {